Elliott Roosevelt (general): Warplanes purchasing scandal

 In 1947, Roosevelt telephoned Hughes to warn him that a United States Senate subcommittee (the "Brewster Committee", formerly the "Truman Committee") intended to call them both to account for financial irregularities regarding the XF-11 as well as for Hughes' H-4 Hercules, popularly known as the "Spruce Goose".
 As part of the ongoing "Investigation of the National Defense Program", on August 4, 1947, the subcommittee called Roosevelt and Meyer to testify about the Hollywood and Manhattan parties and women that Meyer had arranged and paid for.
-Meyer's extensive financial records during such parties showed him paying $200 for "presents for four girls" and $50 for "girls at hotel (late)".
-At one point, Roosevelt asked Meyer: "[A]ny of those girls who were paid, were they procured for my entertainment?"
+Meyer's extensive financial records during such parties showed him paying $200 for "presents for four girls" and $50 for "girls at the hotel (late)".
+At one point, Roosevelt asked Meyer: "Any of those girls who were paid, were they procured for my entertainment?"
 Meyer responded: "I don't like the word 'procured,' because a girl who attends a party and is given a present is not necessarily 'procured'."
 The committee found that Meyer had spent at least $1,000 in picking up Roosevelt's hotel bills as well as his nightclub and party checks, and Faye Emerson's bets at Agua Caliente Racetrack, and that Meyer had arranged for weekends in Palm Springs, California and Washington, D.C. for Roosevelt and Emerson, who eventually married in December 1944 after Roosevelt divorced his second wife in March 1944.
 The wedding at the Grand Canyon was also paid for by Meyer.